 Note the sub-item "Offset = 95" - that's for taking into account the length of the waveguide, which is 94 mm (see the previous section).
-If we omitted this item (Offset = 0) some of the larger off-axis angles would lead behind the infinite baffle and the polars wouldn't get calculated.
+If we omitted this item (Offset = 0) some of the larger off-axis points would end up being behind the infinite baffle and the corresponding polars wouldn't get calculated.
 When setting polar maps, always remember to set the offset properly, especially for infinite baffles.